 What does collectd do?

-collectd gathers statistics about the system it is running on and stores this information.
-Those statistics can then be used to find current performance bottlenecks (i.e. performance analysis) and predict future system load (i.e. capacity planning).
+collectd gathers metrics from various sources, e.g. the operating system, applications, logfiles and external devices, and stores this information or makes it available over the network.
+Those statistics can be used to monitor systems, find performance bottlenecks (i.e. performance analysis) and predict future system load (i.e. capacity planning).
 Or if you just want pretty graphs of your private server and are fed up with some homegrown solution you’re at the right place, too ;).

-Usually one graph says more than a thousand words, so here’s a graph showing the CPU utilization of a system over the last 60 minutes:
+A graph can say more than a thousand words, so here’s a graph showing the CPU utilization of a system over the last 60 minutes:

-While collectd can do a lot for you and your administrative needs, there are limits to what it does:
+While collectd can do a lot for you and your operational needs, there are limits to what it does:

 Monitoring functionality has been added in version 4.3, but is so far limited to simple threshold checking.
 The document Notifications and thresholds describes collectd’s monitoring concept and has some details on the limitations, too.
 Also, there’s a plugin for Nagios, so it can use the metrics provided by collectd.